allenai/essential-terms/README.md

 ### Using it as a service via `Injector` library
 If you want to use Google's injector library, many of the minor details will automatically be taken care of.
-You just need to inject the our service defined in `EssentialTermsService`.
+You just need to inject the service defined in `EssentialTermsService`.

 ```sbt
 val essentialTermService = ... // injected essential-terms service